Saturday, March 07, 2026

 Sunday, February 01, 2026

-Sunday Porting Lyndon from the Back
+Sunday Portering Lyndon from the Back

 Tough ride today.
 Absolutely wrecked me.
 The altitude, the sun, the scree, all conspired to remove every vestige of energy from my body.
 At the time, it was hellish.
 But I'm glad I did it.